St1ko/hlb-chatbot/README.md

     $ certbot certonly --manual

-Follow the interactive script until the session states:
+Follow the interactive script until the session states
-"Make sure your web server displays the following content at `http://yourdomain/.well-known/acme-challenge/some-string`"
+> "Make sure your web server displays the following content at `http://yourdomain/.well-known/acme-challenge/some-string`"

 Where `some-string` is a long alphanumeric string.
 This string will be the name of a file that you are about to create now.

 Now before you continue, you need to create two directories and a file in `hlb-chatbot/client`.
 (Without closing the current session!)

+*(replace `some-string` with your long alphanumeric string)*

     $ cd hlb-chatbot/client
     $ mkdir .well-known
     $ mkdir .well-known/acme-challenge
     $ vim .well-known/acme-challenge/some-string
-*(replace `some-string` with your long alphanumeric string)*

 In the vim window you want to paste the other long alphanumeric string listed under the url.
 Save the file (in vim: `esc :wq enter`.